Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-Our second method is to use the Hamiltonian equations associated with the 3PN center-of-mass Hamiltonian in ADM coordinates $H^{\mathrm{ADM}}$ given by Eq.~\eqref{HADMcm}.
+Our second method is to use the Hamiltonian equations associated with the 3PN CM Hamiltonian in ADM coordinates, given by the 3PN restriction of Eq.~\eqref{HADMcm}.
 We introduce the polar coordinates $(R,\Psi)$ in the orbital plane -- we assume that the orbital plane is equatorial, given by $\Theta=\frac{\pi}{2}$ in the spherical coordinate system $(R,\Theta,\Psi)$ -- and make the substitution